Time-Warping Recurrent Neural Networks for Transfer Learning: Zero-Shot Transfer Learning for FM10

 \section{Zero-Shot Transfer Learning for FM10}

-Before evaluating any transfer learning methods, we evaluate whether the RNN that was pretrained on fuel sensor observations and inputs from NWP forecasts is still accurate when used with data from the Oklahoma field study.
+Before evaluating any transfer learning methods that change the target learning task, we evaluate whether the RNN that was pretrained on fuel sensor observations and inputs from NWP forecasts is still accurate when used with data from the Oklahoma field study.
 We generate predictions of FM10 using the ground-based weather observations and compare them to the observed FM10 values.
 We wish to verify that the error is within the estimated forecast error bounds reported in the published study~\citep{Hirschi-2026-RNN}, and then we compare the resulting accuracy to the state-of-the-art Nelson model that was calibrated on the Oklahoma field study.

 There are a couple of things to consider when deploying the pretrained RNN in this case.
 The FM10 observations were collected with different measuring devices, and the weather inputs are from different sources.
 The measurements from the fuel sensors on RAWS are intended to produce the same results as the gravimetric measurement technique that was used in \citet{Carlson-2007-ANM}.
 Both measurement methods use ponderosa pine dowels elevated 30~cm off the ground~\citep{Carlson-2007-ANM, Campbell-2015-CFM}.
 However, the fuel sensors indirectly measure FMC through physical proxies, and there will be differences relative to the direct gravimetric measurements \citep{Campbell-2015-CFM, FTS-2016-FSS}.
 Additionally, the RNN was trained using weather inputs from numerical weather models, and in this case we use inputs from ground-based weather observations from Slapout, Oklahoma, along with the longitude, latitude, and elevation reported for that station by the Oklahoma Mesowest network~\citep{OKMeso-2026-MSI}.